Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Analysis of LFP data from olfaction sequence memory study

 \subsection{Exploratory analysis}

-In our exploratory analysis, we are interested in two key goals: (1.) to determine how the original high-dimensional signals can be sufficiently represented by lower dimensional summary signals; and (2.) to assess if and how the spectral properties of the LFP signals evolve across epochs during the experiment.
+We are interested in addressing two questions: (1) to determine how the original high-dimensional signals can be sufficiently represented by lower dimensional summary signals; and (2) to assess if and how the spectral properties of the LFP signals evolve across epochs during the experiment.

 To address the first question, we note the assertion in other studies (e.g., \cite{makarova2014can}) that the natural geometry of these neuronal assemblies gives rise to possible spatial segregation.
 This suggests that it is plausible to represent LFP data by lower dimensional summaries.
 In this nonspatial sequence memory study, we observe similar pattern across all the 12 electrodes.
-In Figure~\ref{real_avg_3phase}, although the power varies within each electrode, the synchrony of pattern across electrodes is still critical.
-For example, electrode 1 and 2 behave almost identically.
-Electrodes 10, 11 and 12 also follow the same pattern during the course of experiment.
-Moreover, as part of this exploratory analysis, we implemented spectral principal component analysis \citep{brillinger1964frequency}.
-This approach is widely used in the exploratory analysis of brain imaging data \citep{yuxiao2016}.
-Figure~\ref{real_pca} presents the boxplots of the percentage of variability accounted by the first and third components.
+In Web Figure~21, although the power varies within each electrode, the synchrony of pattern across electrodes is still critical.
+For example, electrodes T13 and T14 behave almost identically.
+Electrodes T7, T8 and T9 also follow the same pattern during the course of experiment.
+Moreover, as part of this exploratory analysis, we implemented spectral principal component analysis \citep{brillinger1964frequency}, which is widely used in the exploratory analysis of brain imaging data \citep{wang2016exploratory}.
+Web Figure 7 (Supplementary File) presents the boxplots of the percentage of variability accounted by the first one and the first three components respectively.
 It can be shown that 3 components (mixture of delta, alpha and gamma bands) account for roughly $92\%$ of the variability with the first component accounting for $70\%$.
 All these findings validate the assumption that the original LFPs can be projected into low dimensional source signals without substantial loss of information.
 In this paper, we will build on this preliminary analyses by giving a more specific characterization of these signal summaries or components using the AR$(2)$ process.